isw-kudos/kudos-docs/docs/boards/troubleshooting/activities-plus-install.md

         LoadModule rewrite_module modules/mod_rewrite.so

-- If you have not specified earlier (such as during other component-pack app installs), please set `ProxyPreserveHost On` before the Kudos Boards section in the VirtualHost
+- If you have not specified earlier (such as during other component-pack app installs), please set `ProxyPreserveHost On` before the Huddo Boards section in the VirtualHost

 ## Updating the Activities Plus configuration file